nbellowe/FlagFinder/README.md

 Nathan Bellowe
 Jason Kinnard

+#Organization:

+Our repository was organized into 3 main subfolders for documentation, data, and source code files.
+Additionally, the top folder held simple development scripts and configuration files.
+`
+scripts
+ff
+data
+`

 Software that will allow programmers to organize their code within their code, without having to worry about creating a clean, organized set of tasks in the future.

 #How it works
 	Parses file comments into database.
 	Searches this database to find comments